 Flip flops from Waves are different.
 We don’t actually use recycled plastic to make the flip flops themselves.
 Instead, we make them from 100 per cent natural rubber, a compound that breaks down harmlessly in the ground.

 That’s not to say that we don’t recycle at all, we do!
-It’s just our recycling is a heck of a lot better for the planet than traditional plastic recycling.

 In general, there are two types of polymers: natural and synthetic.
 Natural polymers include things like natural rubber, while synthetic polymers include all of the man-made plastics derived from crude oil like PET and UPVC there is also a synthetic rubber like material called EVA also derived from a petrol compound.